dchapyshev/aspia/README.txt

 Project code is available under the GNU Lesser General Public License version 3.

-System requirements: x86 or x86_64 CPU, Windows XP SP3 or higher.
+System requirements: x86 or x86_64 CPU with SSE2 support, Windows XP SP3 or higher.

 At the moment the project in development stage and is not intended for use.